sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 Within the testbed.yaml file:

 ### (OPTIONAL) testbed_config section:
-- Name - choose a name for this testbed config file
+- name - choose a name for this testbed config file
-- Alias - choose an alias for this testbed config file
+- alias - choose an alias for this testbed config file

 ### device_groups section
 **USAGE**: lab

 The device_groups section generates the lab file which is the inventory file necessary for setting up the testbed.
+While the format in the configuration file is in yaml format.
+The script converts it to INI format.
 The device groups section includes all lab DUTs, fanout switches, and testbed server topologies.
 Group children are referenced from the devices section below.
 For the most part this section can be left alone.

 ### devices section
-**USAGE**: sonic_lab_devices, fanout/secrets, lab/secrets, lab
+**USAGE**: files/sonic_lab_devices, group_vars/fanout/secrets, group_vars/lab/secrets, lab

 The devices section is a dictionary that contains all devices and hosts.
 This section does not contain information on PTF containers.
 For more information on PTF containers, see the testbed.csv file.